Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Joint Model of RCR, LM, and HS Processes

-is the conditional probability, given $\mathcal{F}_{s_0-}$, that an event occurred at $[s_0,s_0+ds_0)$ and is of RCR type $q_0$ {\em and} all other event types did not occur, which is the essence of what is called a crude hazard rate, instead of a net hazard rate.
-Third, the effective (or virtual) age functions $\mathcal{E}_{q}(\cdot)$s, which are assumed to be dynamically determined and not dependent on any unknown parameters, encodes the impact of performed interventions that are performed after each event occurrence.
+is the conditional probability, given $\mathcal{F}_{s_0-}$, that an event occurred at $[s_0,s_0+ds_0)$ and is of RCR type $q_0$ {\em and} all other event types did not occur, which is the essence of what is called a crude hazard rate, instead of a net hazard rate.} Third, the effective (or virtual) age functions $\mathcal{E}_{q}(\cdot)$s, which are assumed to be dynamically determined and not dependent on any unknown parameters, encodes the impact of performed interventions after each event occurrence.
 Several possible choices of these functions are: \begin{itemize} \item $\mathcal{E}_q(s) = s$ for all $s \ge 0$ and $q \in \IQ$.
-This is usually referred to as a minimal repair intervention, corresponding to the situation where an intervention simply puts back the system at the age just before the event occurrence. \item $\mathcal{E}_q(s) = s - S_{N_\bullet(s-)}$ where $0 = S_0 < S_1 < S_2 < \ldots$ are the successive event times.
+This is usually referred to as a minimal repair intervention, corresponding to the situation where an intervention simply puts back the system at the age just before the event occurrence.
+Note that this is the typical effective age process specified in many existing models, which may be interpreted, {\em erroneously}, as the model having {\em no} effective age process. \item $\mathcal{E}_q(s) = s - S_{N_\bullet(s-)}$ where $0 = S_0 < S_1 < S_2 < \ldots$ are the successive event times.
 This corresponds to a perfect intervention, which has the effect of re-setting the time to zero for each of the RCRs after each event occurrence.
-In a reliability setting, this means that all $Q$ components (unless having exponential lifetimes) are replaced by corresponding identical, but new, components at each event occurrence. \item $\mathcal{E}_q(s) = s - S_{N_\bullet^R(s-)}^R$ where $0 = S_0^R < S_1^R < S_2^R < \ldots$ are the successive event times of the occurrences of the RCR events. \item $\mathcal{E}_q(s) = s - S_{qN^R(s-;q)}^R$ where $0 = S_{q0}^R < S_{q1}^R < S_{q2}^R < \ldots$ are the successive event times of the occurrences of RCR events of type $q$. \item Other general forms are possible, such as those in \cite{dorado1997} and \cite{gonzalez2005modelling}, the latter employing ideas of Kijima.
-See also the discussion on the `reality' of virtual or effective ages in the paper by \cite{FinCha21}, as well as the recent review paper by \cite{Beu2021}. \end{itemize} Fourth, the impact of accumulating RCR event occurrences, which could be adverse, but could also be beneficial as in software engineering applications, is incorporated in the model through the $\rho_q(\cdot;\cdot)$ functions.
-One possible choice is an exponential function, such as $\rho_q(N^R(s-);\alpha_q) = \exp\{N^R(s-)\trp\alpha_q\}$, but other choices could be made as well.
-Finally, the modulating exponential link function in the model is for the impact of the covariates as well as the values of the RCR, LM, and HS processes just before the time of interest, with the vector of coefficients quantifying the effects of the covariates.
-The use of $N(s-)$ in the model could be viewed as using them as internal covariates, or that the dynamic model is a self-exciting model.
+In a reliability setting, this means that all $Q$ components (unless having exponential lifetimes) are replaced by corresponding identical, but new, components at each event occurrence. \item $\mathcal{E}_q(s) = s - S_{N_\bullet^R(s-)}^R$ where $0 = S_0^R < S_1^R < S_2^R < \ldots$ are the successive event times of the occurrences of the RCR events. \item $\mathcal{E}_q(s) = s - S_{qN^R(s-;q)}^R$ where $0 = S_{q0}^R < S_{q1}^R < S_{q2}^R < \ldots$ are the successive event times of the occurrences of RCR events of type $q$.
+This corresponds to performing a perfect repair at each risk-specific event occurrence for each of the $Q$ risks. {\em This is the effective age function utilized in generating the simulated data for illustrating the estimation procedures in Section \ref{sec-Illustration}, as well as in the simulation study in Section \ref{sec: simulation}.} \item Other general forms are possible, such as those in \cite{dorado1997} and \cite{gonzalez2005modelling}, the latter employing ideas of Kijima (see \cite{Kijima89}).
+See also the discussion on the `reality' of virtual or effective ages in paper \cite{FinCha21}, as well as the review paper \cite{Beu2021}. \end{itemize}